 Which Technique Should I Try First?

 Panicking right now?
 Start with Cold Water or Physical Grounding Actions — they work fastest because they use intense physical sensation to interrupt the panic signal.
+If AI anxiety is hitting at night, the body scan technique below can double as a powerful pre-sleep practice.

 Anxious but not panicking?
 Try the 5-4-3-2-1 Method or Mental Grounding Games — they redirect your attention away from worry.